3 Signs Of A Manipulative Child And Ways To Deal With Them

 Image: Shutterstock

 Some children do not take “no” for an answer.
 When you do not grant their requests, it can make them highly exhausted.
-Such children can go out of control and find it challenging to handle their emotions, resulting in sudden outbursts, aggression, rudeness, and shrewd behavior or crying.
+Such children can go out of control and find it challenging to handle their emotions, resulting in sudden outbursts, rudeness, shrewd behavior, crying, or aggression in kids.
 While such emotionally intense behavior of the children may cause parents to opt for punishment, it may also confuse the parents and make them oblige to the child’s request.

 protip_icon Research finds